What is Non-Alcoholic Wine?

 Studio Null works with award-winning vineyards and top dealcoholization experts to ensure our wines are full of character even after the alcohol is removed.
 High quality non-alcoholic wines offer complex flavors and aromas just as a full alcohol wine would, but without the burn or push-back from alcohol.
 We are proud to say that during blind tastings sommeliers and other wine aficionados have been able to identify the varietals and terroir in Studio Null’s non-alcoholic wines.

-Our first release includes three unique wines that demonstrate the variety of profiles available to non-alcoholic wine drinkers.
-First is a lively Sparkling Rosé, made from a blend of Portugieser and Silvaner grapes with notes of stone fruit and gooseberry.
-Second is a crisp Pinot Blanc/Pinot Gris blend called Blanc Burgunder, which is dry and mineralic.
-Finally we have Prickly Red, a Tempranillo and Syrah blend with a lightly carbonic bite.
+Our current lineup of best-selling non-alcoholic wines includes a zesty white wine called Grüner Weiss, which is dry and mineral, and Prickly Red, a Tempranillo and Syrah blend with a lightly carbonic bite.
 Each of our wines are expressive and tasty, meant to stand alone or pair well with a meal.

 How do you drink Non-Alcoholic Wine?